Last updated on May 12, 2026

 I wrote the code below line by line manually.
-Although I have 2 coding agents on my VS code I just used them for advice, and they did helped and teached a lot and made me get hands on quickly.
+Although I have 2 coding agents on my VS code I just used them for advice, and they did help and teache a lot and make me get hands on quickly.
 And Gemini help add some annotations for me before posting.

-Below is the test code for ExpoLU and ReLU, and training data of 21 pairs of x and y is generated by me manually.
+Below is the test code for ExpoLU, PowerLU, ParaLU, QuartLU and ReLU, and training data of 21 pairs of x and y is generated by me manually.
 Grok helped me find a bug on training data normalization, but with wrong normalization ExpoLU can work well too, haha.

 import torch